1985–86 All-Ireland Senior Club Hurling Championship

-The 1985–86 All-Ireland Senior Club Hurling Championship was the 49th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 25 August 1985 and ended on 16 March 1986.
+The 1985–86 All-Ireland Senior Club Hurling Championship was the 16th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
+The championship ran from 25 August 1985 to 16 March 1986.

-St. Martin's were the defending champions, however, they failed to qualify after being defeated by Glenmore in the semi-final of the Kilkenny Championship.
+St Martin's of Kilkenny were the defending champions, however, they failed to qualify after being beaten by Glenmore in the semi-final of the 1985 Kilkenny SHC.
+Kilmaley of Clare made their championship debut.

-On 16 March 1986, Kilruane MacDonaghs won the championship after a 1–15 to 2–10 defeat of Buffers Alley in the final at Croke Park.
-It remains their only All-Ireland triumph.
+The All-Ireland final was played at Croke Park in Dublin on 16 March 1986, between Kilruane MacDonagh's of Tipperary and Buffers Alley of Wexford, in what was a first championship meeting between the teams.
+Kilruane MacDonagh's won the match by 1–15 to 2–10 to claim their only title.

+Mick Butler was the championshi's top scorer with 2–28.